Terence Blacker

-Biography
+Early life and education

-Blacker is the son of General Sir Cecil Blacker, and the brother of sculptor and former jockey Philip Blacker.
+Blacker was born near Hadleigh, Suffolk.
+He is the son of General Sir Cecil Blacker, and the brother of sculptor and former jockey Philip Blacker.

 He grew up on the family farm in Suffolk.
-He attended Hawtreys preparatory school and Wellington College before reading English at Trinity College, Cambridge, whence he graduated in 1969.
+He attended Hawtreys preparatory school and Wellington College, before reading English at Trinity College, Cambridge, whence he graduated in 1969.

+Life and work

 Blacker began his working life in horse-racing and as an amateur jockey.
 Subsequently, he worked in publishing for 10 years during the 1970s and 1980s, where he was responsible for overseeing the publication of works by Jerzy Kosinski.

 Blacker became a full-time writer in 1983 and has written children's books and mysteries for adults.
-His first children's book If I Could Work was published in 1987 and his first adult novel, FIXX, won critical acclaim and was described by The Guardian as a "tour de force".
+His first children's book, If I Could Work, was published in 1987 and his first adult novel, FIXX, won critical acclaim and was described by The Guardian as a "tour de force".
 He is an active member of English PEN, and is also an EAW member.